SenseTecnic/wotkit-docs/source/api_v1/api_sensor_data.rst

 Formatted Data Retrieval
 ---------------------------

-To retrieve data in a format suitable for Google Visualizations, we support an additional resource for retrieving data called the *dataTable*.
+To retrieve data in a format suitable for Google Visualizations, we support an additional resource for retrieving data called *dataTable*.

 .. list-table::
   :widths: 10, 50